 The Killam Fellowships Program

-This scholarship program provides $5,000 per semester for undergraduate students to participate in a bi-national residential exchange program between Canada and the United States of America.
+The Killam Fellowships scholarship program provides $5,000 per semester for undergraduate students to participate in a bi-national residential exchange program between Canada and the United States of America.
 Scholarship recipients spend either one semester or a full academic year as an exchange student in the other country.
 Students are also awarded $500 Canadian (CAD) for Health Insurance and can apply for $800 CAD for in-Canada Travel.
 The program is designed to encourage exceptional undergraduate students in the United States and Canada by providing a unique opportunity for academic exchange.
 UAA students can spend either one semester or a full academic year as an exchange student in Canada.
 Students may participate in the program either as a direct exchange student (registering at their home university, paying their home fees, and attending the host university as an exchange visitor) or as a self-placed visiting student (registering at the host university and paying host tuition fees).
-It is an integral part of the Foundation's multidimensional strategy to foster mutual understanding between the citizens of Canada and the citizens of the United States.

 Congress-Bundestag Youth Exchange for Young Professionals

-For: US citizens, between 18-24 years old, knowledge of German is strongly recommended. * Field: business, vocational, scientific, engineering, technical, and agricultural—however, candidates in other fields are strongly encouraged to apply * Deadline: December 1st * Website
+This scholarship is available to U.S. citizens, between 18-24 years old.
+Knowledge of German is strongly recommended.
+Preferred fields of academic study include: business, vocational, scientific, engineering, technical, and agricultural — however, candidates in other fields are strongly encouraged to apply.
+The deadline for application is December 1.

-Highly qualified undergraduate students are invited to apply for scholarships funding study, senior thesis research and/or internships in Germany.
+The German Academic Exchange Service (DAAD) invites highly qualified undergraduate students to apply for scholarships funding study, senior thesis research and/or internships in Germany.
 The goal of this program is to support study abroad in Germany and at German universities.
 Preference will be given to students whose projects or programs are based at and organized by a German university.
 Scholarships are available either as part of an organized study abroad program or as part of an individual, student-designed study abroad semester or year.

 Kaare Birkeland Norweigan USA Exchange Scholarship